The following policies govern the use of the freenode interactive network and describe what we expect from our users. Thank you for using the network!

 Tor and Freenode

 The Electronic Frontier Foundation's Tor project is a special case in freenode's treatment of proxy servers.
 Tor provides anonymous access to internet services, including IRC, and protects its users' privacy from various forms of traffic analysis.
-Currently under 100 users connect to the network via Tor, but that number continues to grow.
-The freenode network welcomes Tor users.
+The freenode network welcomes Tor users, and you can find more about Tor on freenode on the irc servers page.

 freenode cannot condone or support behavior which is clearly unlawful.
 While we do not have the resources to closely monitor the thousands of channels on the network, staff and volunteers are required by policy to pass on credible information, provided by you as a network participant, about unlawful activities.
 This is true whether you are talking about your own activities or those of someone else.
 Please be aware that we have this responsibility.